jorendorff/tabletop-games/space-lawyer.md

     The Technicality and LIES! cards are exceptions to this rule.

 4.  *Keep an eye on the clock* and make sure things wrap up on time.
-    (Refer back to the "Trial schedule" section.)
+    (Refer back to the "What Space Lawyer is like" section for the trial schedule.)

 Whew—that's a lot of work!
 But with great responsibility comes great power.
-Here are the punishments you may bring to bear on misbehaving Space Lawyers:
+To punish a misbehaving Space Lawyer, you may rule that it must:

-*   You may require a Space Lawyer to play with one hand touching its nose at all times.
+*   ...play with one hand touching its nose at all times.

-*   You may require a Space Laywer to stand on one foot.
+*   ...stand on one foot.

-*   You may require a Space Lawyer to talk like Daffy Duck.
+*   ...talk like Daffy Duck.
     (Important note: Not Donald Duck.
 That would be ridiculous.)

+Use punishments sparingly.
+It's good sense and good courtroom drama to look over the rims of your glasses and drawl "You're treading on thin ice, Counselor!" or something as a last warning before pulling the trigger.

+In case of extreme provocation:

 *   You may have a particularly obnoxious Space Lawyer thrown into the Pit of the Xorlorn, in which case it loses the case by default, as well as its various organs and souls.

-    (It's OK, new organs and souls typically ship within 72 hours.
-    Of course replacement souls are not much like the genuine article, but when you're a Space Lawyer, you don't worry about these things.)
+It's OK, new organs and souls usually ship within 72 hours.
+Of course replacement souls are not much like the genuine article, but when you're a Space Lawyer, you don't worry about these things.

-All of these punishments should be used very, very sparingly.
-It's good sense and good courtroom drama to look over the rims of your glasses and drawl "You're treading on thin ice, Counselor!" or something as a last warning before pulling the trigger.

 If a Space Lawyer manages to get thrown to the Xorlorn, it is to be considered a badge of honor that the Space Lawyer will carry forward